2004 Indian Ocean Earthquake and Tsunami

 Back to top

-Tsunami: A special Report on the Asian Tsunami Disaster (more info) : This site (created by Justin Sharpe, a teacher at Beal High School, Ilford, Essex.
+Tsunami: A special Report on the Asian Tsunami Disaster ( This site may be offline. ) : This site (created by Justin Sharpe, a teacher at Beal High School, Ilford, Essex.
 UK) grew out of a series of presentations the creator has been giving to assemblies of 11-17 year-olds in a high school setting.

 Supercourse - Epidemiology, the Internet and Human Health (more info) : This group is developing a library of Just-In-Time Lectures written by faculty across the globe that are freely available to the rest of the world as a way of bringing more high quality information into classrooms.
 They have two lectures related to the earthquake and tsunami in Southeast Asia.